-On July 8, 2021, the Company was issued Exploration License #00570, which convers an area about 395.64 km2, located in Tigray National Regional State, Central Zone, Enticho Woreda, Ethiopia.
+On July 8, 2021, the Company was issued exploration license #00570 located in Tigray National Regional State, Central Zone, Enticho Woreda, Ethiopia.
 The Tsorena Property focuses on gold and base metal exploration.

-The Company paid \$66,475 (US\$52,905) for license application, data and document purchase.
+The Company paid \$66,475 (US\$52,905) for the license application, data and document purchase.